Somsak Jeamteerasakul: Background

-Somsak Jeamteerasakul was born on 22 June 1958.
+Somsak Jeamteerasakul was born on 22 June 1958 in Bangkok to Chinese migrant parents.
+His Chinese surname is 潘, pronounced as Phua in Teochew or Pan in Mandarin Chinese.
+His birth name was Sukung Sae-phua, but later changed to Somsak Jeamteerasakul when he started primary school.
 He graduated from secondary school at Suankularb Wittayalai School and Thammasat University.
 Somsak has been interested in politics since he was a student representative during his secondary education.
 He was a student leader and present at the campus during the 6 October 1976 Thammasat University massacre.
 He was arrested and later spent two years in jail.

 Somsak Jeamteerasakul earned a PhD degree from Monash University in Australia.
 His doctoral thesis The communist movement in Thailand was published in 1991.
 During the 1990s and early-2000s Somsak wrote extensively and critically about the role of the monarchy.
 He has been openly critical of both Rama VII and Rama IX both of whom Somsak perceives as having obstructed the development of democracy in Thailand.
 Royalist groups have accused him of trying to "overthrow the monarchy".
 Somsak has denied the accusation in a press statement in which he explicitly states, "Each and every one of my public statement and written work is premised on the assumption of the continuation of the monarchy."